danielvarela/RosettaEvolution/README.md

 # Protein Structure Prediction

-n this work Differential Evolution (DE) was combined with fragment replacement for improving the search of protein structure conformations with minimum energy.
+In this work Differential Evolution (DE) was combined with fragment replacement for improving the search of protein structure conformations with minimum energy.
 The Rosetta environment was used, employing some of its phases for the ab initio prediction in the initialization of the genetic population, as well as its fragment-assembly technique.
 DE provides a global search in the multimodal energy landscape whereas fragment replacement based on the Monte-Carlo procedure provides a useful local search that locally refines protein conformations and that accelerates the DE search.

 ## Differential Evolution

-Differential Evolution [Price05] is a population-based search method.
+Differential Evolution [1] is a population-based search method.
 DE creates new candidate solutions by combining existing ones according to a simple formula of vector crossover and mutation, and then keeping whichever candidate solution has the best score or fitness on the optimization problem at hand.

 ![Differential Evolution Scheme](https://github.com/danielvarela/RosettaEvolution/blob/master/images/DE_scheme_improved.PNG)

 ## Code description

 The code includes the integration of classic niching methods (crowding, fitness sharing and speciation) into a hybrid version of Differential Evolution (DE) for protein structure prediction.
 For protein representation, the Rosetta coarse-grained representation model was used.
-Rosetta is one of the most successful software environments for protein design [7].
+Rosetta is one of the most successful software environments for protein design [5].
 The hybrid DE version incorporates the Rosetta fragment replacement technique as a local search operator.

 Given the inaccuracies of the Rosetta energy model, the inclusion of niching allows the simultaneous search in different areas of the energy landscape that correspond to different minima, with the aim to obtain a diversified set of optimized (native-like) folds.